HackGroup1/IthacaTraveller-IOS/README.md

 # Fulfilled Requirements
 ## iOS
 ✅ Multiple screens that you can navigate between.

 ✅ At least one scrollable view.

 ✅ Networking integration with a backend API.

 ## Backend
-✅ At least 4 routes (1 must be GET, 1 must be POST, 1 must be DELETE) ✅ At least 2 tables in database with a relationship between them ✅ API specification explaining each implemented route
+✅ At least 4 routes.
+(1 must be GET, 1 must be POST, 1 must be DELETE)

+✅ At least 2 tables in database with a relationship between them.

+✅ API specification explaining each implemented route.

 # Note to Grader